A purposeful walkthrough of nine video KPIs and their value in improving ROI

 This is a measure of what people did after viewing your video, and whether they reacted to the CTA (call-to-action) during, or at the end, of the video.
 So many companies miss a sensible opportunity to direct a viewer to take a next step.

 - Research: examples of CTA include discover topic x, visit website, compare us, cross-sell or upsell, explore features, see how our clients have succeeded, book a Zoom, compare methods or processes, calculate likely returns.
-Some of the most impactful CTA tools you'll ever find are at Gartner's Buyer Enablement page
+Some of the most impactful CTA tools you'll ever find are at the 2020 Gartner Buyer Enablement report

 - Implementation: apply your method of 'next step' to your video at the end if you're confident of viewer completion, or in the middle if not.